 Bantry House Website

-Hours: Closed in Winter Months – check hours on website
+Hours: Closed in Winter Months – check hours on the website

 Stay: Treat yourself to an overnight at the Bantry House Bed & Breakfast

-I talked to Helen about how she got her start as an apprentice and landed this beautiful studio right along the coast.
+I talked to Helen about how she got her start as an apprentice and landed this beautiful studio right along the coastal route.
 She bought the studio and pottery business in 2000 from an old potter who wanted to see the legacy continue when he retired.
-She has built up her own line focusing on functional items for the home such as teapots, mugs, vases, pitchers and bowls.
+She has built up her own line focusing on functional items for the home such as teapots, mugs, vases, pitchers, and bowls.

 Dunbeacon Pottery Website